hasura/graphql-engine/CONTRIBUTING.md

 # Contributing to Hasura graphql-engine

-_First_: if you feel insecure about how to start contributing, feel free to ask us on our [Discord channel](https://discordapp.com/invite/hasura) in the #contrib channel.
+_First_: If you ever feel insecure about how to start contributing, you can always feel free to ask us on our [Discord channel](https://discordapp.com/invite/hasura) in the #contrib channel.
 You can also just go ahead with your contribution and we'll give you feedback.
 Don't worry - the worst that can happen is that you'll be politely asked to change something.
 We appreciate any contributions, and we don't want a wall of rules to stand in the way of that.

 However, for those individuals who want a bit more guidance on the best way to contribute to the project, read on.
-This document will cover what we're looking for.
-By addressing the points below, the chances that we can quickly merge or address your contributions will increase.
+This document will cover in depth for what we're looking for.
+By addressing all the points below, the chances that we can quickly merge or address your contributions will increase seamlessely.

 ## Table of contents